 You can tell the work (one step of which involved extracting 17 times with 40L portions of butyl alcohol) is hard when scientists tell it like it is in their papers.
 As Rose, McCoy, & Meyer state in their classic 1935 paper, “no procedure has been found which is not exceeding laborious” http://www.jbc.org/content/112/1/283

-But triumph they did.
+But triumph they did!
 From that initial 12kg of protein they were able to isolate ~4.5g, so ~0.6g per kg of that fibrin protein he started with.
 And in pretty crystal form!
-And they triumphantly (and deservedly) declare, “The data demonstrate conclusively that the crystalline compound is the new essential we have been endeavoring to isolate for several years.
+They triumphantly (and deservedly) declare, “The data demonstrate conclusively that the crystalline compound is the new essential we have been endeavoring to isolate for several years.
 Furthermore, the experiments recorded in Chart I represent the first successful efforts to induce growth in animals upon diets carrying synthetic mixtures of highly purified amino acids in place of proteins.”
 YAY!

 But that was hardly the end… they still had to figure out what it was chemically.
 So they did a lot a lot more chemistry experiments involving things like seeing what it would react with, trying to make other things with it and characterizing those things too, etc. And they were able to determine it to be α-amino-β-hydroxybutyric acid.
 They knew that the side chain was a butyric acid group BUT they didn’t know what stuck off which way.

 The other day we talked about stereoisometry, where the same atoms can connect in different ways 3D-space wise if you have 4 different groups attached to a carbon (we call such places chiral carbons or steric centers).
 More here: http://bit.ly/alaninechirality

-Most amino acids only have a single steric center, the α carbon in amino acids which is that central hub that the side chain sticks off of.
+Most amino acids only have a single steric center, the α (alpha) carbon in amino acids, which is that central hub that the side chain sticks off of.
 So they only have 2 stereoisomers (designated L & D, with L being the one our bodies use).
 But threonine has a second one in its side chain, so it has 4 possible stereoisomers.
 And while they could tell it was L, they couldn’t tell which L. The answer to this would come later – when H.E.
 Carter synthesized all 4 options and showed that the natural one corresponded to (2S,3R)-2-amino-3-hydroxybutanoic acid.
 Isoleucine is the only other one with a second steric center in case you were wondering…

-But anyways, so now they’ve figured out that threonine was essential, and now that they had the full set of amino acids they could make a totally “artificial” diet protein-wise.
+But anyways… so now they’ve figured out that threonine was essential, and now that they had the full set of amino acids they could make a totally “artificial” diet protein-wise.
 So they could exclude one of them at a time and see what happened.
 And they could see just how much of each one was required for rat healthfulness.